Quebec City tramway

-The Quebec City Tramway (Tramway de Québec) is a proposed light rail system in Quebec City, which will be known as TramCité.
+The Quebec City tramway (Tramway de Québec) is a tram system under construction in Quebec City, officially named TramCité.

 Construction was planned to start in 2024, with a completion date of 2029.
 However, on November 9, 2023, Quebec premier François Legault paused the project, and ordered the Caisse de dépôt et placement du Québec (CDPQ) to take over the project from the city and conduct additional studies.

 In June 2024, CDPQ Infra issued its plan for higher-order public transit in Quebec City to be called Circuit Intégré De Transport Express (CITÉ).
 It proposed 100 km of public transit corridors including 35 km of tram lines and over 35 km of bus rapid transit.
 The total estimated cost (tram and BRT) would be $14.7 billion.
 The Quebec provincial government has authorized the implementation of phase 1 of the tramway, which consists of a 19 km line running from Le Gendre to Charlesbourg.
-As of December 2024, construction is expected to start in 2027 with the line going into service in 2033.
+Construction started in 2026, and the line is expected to go into service in 2033.